aaronpachesa/fetchASeat/README.md

 Welcome to the Fetch-a-Seat experience!

-I have included: URL Session, JSON decoding, Unit tests,
+This app calls to the SeatGeek API and in effect allows you to search real live events happening now (please attend these events safely and follow all health guidelines)!

-1.)
-Unit tests
+I have included: URL Session, JSON decoding,

 2.)
 Local Persistence of favorites
 3.)
 Easter Egg (a timely coincidence)
 4.)
 List